 Brain Structure & Function

 In addition to affecting cognitive scores, nutrition also affects underlying brain structures.
-As one example, polyphenols in foods have anti-inflammatory effects on microglia.20 Further, poor nutrition, such as consuming a Western diet, is correlated with reduced hippocampal volume21 while intake of fish oil may exert beneficial effects on white matter microstructural integrity and gray matter volume.22 A first-of-its-kind systematic review published in 2020 evaluated 14 cross-sectional and longitudinal studies that measured dietary patterns, neuroimaging correlates, and neurocognitive tests.23 Most of the included studies assessed adherence to the Mediterranean diet, and the following are some of the review’s results:23
+As one example, polyphenols in foods have anti-inflammatory effects on microglia.26 Further, poor nutrition, such as consuming a Western diet, has been correlated with reduced hippocampal volume27 while intake of fish oil has been suggested to exert beneficial effects on white matter microstructural integrity and gray matter volume.28 A 2022 observational study (n=1,412 older adults followed for a median of 9.7 years) found that higher adherence to a MIND diet was associated with lower dementia risk and with preserved white matter microstructure.29 In addition, a first-of-its-kind systematic review published in 2020 evaluated 14 cross-sectional and longitudinal studies that measured dietary patterns, neuroimaging correlates, and neurocognitive tests.30 Most of the included studies assessed adherence to the Mediterranean diet, and the following are some of the review’s results:30

 - Higher adherence to the Mediterranean diet correlated with larger total and regional brain volumes and higher white matter integrity.

 - High adherence to the diet was associated with lower diffusivity (markers of microstructural changes) and in turn was associated with higher cognitive scores.

 - Low adherence to the diet was associated with increased beta-amyloid in the left frontal-parietal cortex.

 - Total gray matter volume was positively associated with the Mediterranean diet as well as fish consumption and negatively associated with other meat intake.
 Total white matter volume was positively linked with the Mediterranean diet.